minus31/productRecommend/README.md

 # productRecommend
 - Content-based fashion items recommendation

-This repo is a framework impelmented with Keras for image retreval and content-based recommendation task.
+This repo is a framework implemented with Keras for image retreval and content-based recommendation task.

 #### Project inspiration